Dictamnus plants are hardy perennials. They are ideal to use in the middle of a border as they are about 90 cm (3 feet) in height.

 Gas Plant by magnolia1000, CC.

-It will typically take about four years until the gas plant will flower.
+It will typically take about four years until Gas plant, or other Dictamnus plants, will flower.
 Dictamnus should be cut back at the stems every autumn.

 Yes, Dictamnus albus can be a unique addition to a garden with its interesting foliage and seed pods.

 The only species in this genus, Dictamnus albus (Burning Bush), is the one grown by gardeners.

 Yes, Dictamnus albus has fragrant flowers and leaves, especially in the evening.